How Long Can You Go Without Paying Property Taxes?

 A home owner can go about five and a half years without paying property taxes in all of the counties in Utah.
 It is also important to understand how payments are applied to your property taxes once you get behind in your property taxes.

 Sometimes your mortgage may not have an escrow account for property taxes and home owners insurance.
-And if you’re in a financial rut, in foreclosure, or in a situation where you cannot pay the extra property tax, what do you do?
+And if you’re in a financial rut or in a situation where you cannot pay your property tax, what do you do?
 You might be wondering how long can you go without paying your property taxes in Utah before you ultimately lose your property.

 When property tax is not paid a lien can be placed on the home by filing certain paper work with the county.
-The average annual property tax on a home priced at the state median value of $511,800 in 2002 in Utah is only $3,224.
-However, many homes in Utah are valued in the high 300’s which means property tax amounts closer to $2000.00.
+The median property tax paid in Utah as of February 2023 is $1972.00 based on the median home value of $345,000.0 However, many homes in Utah are valued in the low 400’s which means property tax amounts closer to $2200.00.

 How Late Can I Pay My Property Taxes?